 It’s often the case that when you look into LinkedIn remarketing, you’ll come across the phrase “Matched Audiences.”
 That’s really just an expression that encompasses all LinkedIn retargeting options.

-How to Use LinkedIn Retargeting for People Who’ve Visited Your Website
+How to Remarket to People Who’ve Visited Your Website Through LinkedIn

 The most common type of remarketing is to show an ad to people who’ve visited your website.
 LinkedIn makes that easy.